dankelley/dankelley.github.io/_posts/2014-02-21-oce-translations.md

 description: The Oce scheme for adding translated axis labels is described.
 ---

-A new user wondered how to get Spanish labels on axes, so I did some reading and got some help from R-help; this posting describes what I did, in hopes that it will smooth the path to doing this in another language
+A new user wondered how to get Spanish labels on axes, so I did some reading and got some help from R-help.
+This posting describes what I did, in hopes that it will smooth the path to doing this in another language.
+I am not entirely clear that the steps I document here are the ones I took, or that anyone else should take, since I got somewhat mixed up in the process (and was grateful to get help from BR on R-help).
+I may revise this posting later, if I add a new language and get clearer on the steps.
+Readers are advised to exercise care if copying my procedure, and to consult the many other websites dealing with text translation (and how it is done in R).

-## Update work cycle
+## Initial work cycle

 ### Step 1